npnike10/wildfire-environment/README.md

 ```
 This repository uses [Poetry](https://python-poetry.org/docs/) library dependency management.

-**Note**: `poetry install` will likely fail for Gym v0.21.
-Given that the MARL library, for which this environment was developed to be used with, requires the use of older Gym versions and a clean solution for this issue isn't known to us, hence we recommend the user to install Gym v0.21 using `poetry run pip` after the other dependencies have been installed using `poetry install`.
+**Note**: `poetry install` fails to install Gym v0.21.
+Given that the MARL library, for which this environment was developed to be used with, requires the use of Gym v0.20/0.21, we include an additional step after `poetry install` in above code.

 ## Basic Usage